SDU-eScience/Type3-Docs/src/intro/ssh-login.rst

 Connecting to the system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 After your account has been created on the system, you are ready to log in using your SSH key.
-Open a terminal and use the ``ssh`` command as shown below, where you should replace ``testuser`` with your assigned username.
+Open a terminal and use the ``ssh`` command as shown below, where you should replace ``user`` with your assigned username.

 .. code-block:: console

-   user@laptop:~$ ssh testuser@hpc-type3.sdu.dk
+   user@laptop:~$ ssh user@hpc-type3.sdu.dk

 To copy files to and from the system you can use direct ``scp`` or ``sftp`` to the frontend node.
 These operations will also require the use of your SSH key.